shyamc2013/Command-Line-Interface-of-a-Messaging-App/README.md

 - create account
 - login to your account
 - send and receive messages from other users
-- send and accept friend requests from other users
+- send, accept and reject friend requests from other users